 Lessons are held:

-Workshops (4 or 5 days long) are an integral part of the courses and are organised according to the options and year-groups, or may be cross-sectorial.
-They focus on one or several external interventions; artists, theorists, critics, designers or architects are regularly invited to this end.
-The workshops represent a time of intensive and collective work in the life of the student, who find themselves confronted with a theory, a practice, a professional environment, a specific process or working context, depending on the guest personalities and territories in question.
+The workshops represent a moment of intensive and collective work in the life of the student, in which they find themselves confronted with a specific theory, practice, process, or working context, depending on the guest personalities and territories in question.

 Projects with external partners offer students the chance to grapple with the realities of the fields of culture, art, design, graphic design, and urban space, as well as scientific contexts and the industrial world.
 Indeed, the institute is a member of professional networks in which he participated, along with institutions, associations, local authorities, festivals, to reflections on artistic research, cultural diffusion or assistance to young artists (Air de midi, PinkPong, Les Abattoirs – Musée FRAC Occitane Toulouse, Palais de Tokyo, le Printemps de septembre…).
 These different partnerships offer students and graduates the opportunity to confront in professional situations and production or presentation in regularly renewed contexts.

 These workshops aim to create and optimise the conditions of emergence of the student’s personal project, by ensuring the intersection of its theoretical, critical, material, and technical aspects.
 The name “introduction to artistic research workshops” refers to a constantly evolving list of pedagogical entities, whose role can be defined as follows: